multiOmicMechanismAwareML/CodeBase/README.md

 The R script machineLearning.R trains and applies all the feature selection and machine learning approaches, except for the deep neural networks.
 This script has been tested with R 3.4 and can be run by first putting the data in the same folder.

-Approx running time: 6 hours - this code will re-train
+Approx running time: 6 hours - this code will run feature selection and re-train the traditional models

 #### R dependencies